eclipse-lsp4j/lsp4j/README.md

  * <https://oss.sonatype.org/content/repositories/snapshots/org/eclipse/lsp4j/>

-##### Small note
+##### Signed JARs

-The p2 Update Sites and the Snapshots point to _signed jars_.
-If you plan to simply add them to your own jar, know that you'll need to [remove/exclude](https://stackoverflow.com/a/6743609/14376491) or [update/override](https://stackoverflow.com/a/46014819/14376491) these signatures.
+The Maven Repositories, p2 Update Sites, and the Snapshots contain _signed jars_.
+If you plan to simply add them to your own jar, you'll need to [remove/exclude](https://stackoverflow.com/a/6743609/14376491) or [update/override](https://stackoverflow.com/a/46014819/14376491) these signatures.

 ### Supported LSP Versions